-- // Be enrolled in a master's programme in a selected CEMS member school by the start of their CEMS MIM studies. - // Provide proof of academic preparation: have either received a Bachelor's in Management or Economics or in a related field; or passed minimum 60 ECTS of full-time business education (to be presented at the programme start).
-If applicable, provide minimum 600 points in GMAT. - // Provide proof of proficiency in English (if not mother tongue) through any of the following (minimum level): TOEFL iBT100; IELTS (Academic)/IELTS Indicator 7.0; CPE C; CAE B; BEC Higher B; Pearson test of English Academic (PTE) 68; have a Bachelor's diploma entirely taught in English from an English speaking country or in a CEMS or EQUIS/AACSBaccredited institution; have passed one of the CEMS-accredited locally accepted English tests; A-level GCSE issued in Singapore. - // Hand in a mother tongue declaration form: mother tongues are not tested but have to be declared upon application to the programme and which cannot be changed after application (see page 17).
+- // Be enrolled in a master's programme in a selected CEMS member school by the start of their CEMS MIM studies. - // Provide proof of academic preparation: have either received a Bachelor's in Management or Economics or in a related field; or passed a minimum of 60 ECTS of full-time business education (to be presented at the programme start).
+If applicable, provide a minimum of 600 points in GMAT. - Provide proof of proficiency in English (if not mother tongue) through any of the following (minimum level): TOEFL iBT100: IELTS (Academic)/IELTS Indicator 7.0: CPE C: CAE B: BEC Higher B: Pearson test of English Academic (PTE) 68; have a Bachelor's diploma entirely taught in English from an English speaking country or in a CEMS or EQUIS/AACSBaccredited institution; have passed one of the CEMS-accredited locally accepted English tests; A-level GCSE issued in Singapore. - Hand in a mother tongue declaration form: mother tongues are not tested but have to be declared upon application to the programme and which cannot be changed after application (see page 17).